UPDATED SEPTEMBER 2025

 3-years old | Lawton, Oklahomaicon

 Jordan Collins-Tyson, 3-years old, was killed by a pit bull while under the care of his babysitter.
-Jordan was in the backyard of his great-grandmother's home with two dogs when he was attacked.
-According to police, the babysitter was watching the boy through a window from inside the home.
-In one moment he was playing outside and in the next, when the babysitter looked again, he was on the ground.
-The pit bull fatally bit the little boy's throat.
+Lawton police were called to the 500 block of Southwest 17th Street at about 9:00 am for a report of a dog attack, Captain Craig Akard said.
+Jordan was in the backyard of his great-grandmother's home when the dog attacked him.
+The babysitter was watching the boy through a window from inside the home.
+In one moment, he was playing outside and in the next, when the babysitter looked again, he was on the ground.
+After finding him lying in the home's backyard, the babysitter called for help, Akard said.
+"When officers arrived, the dog was aggressive toward them and had to be shot," Akard said.
+The pit bull fatally bit the boy's neck.
+The child was transported to the Medical Examiner's Office for an autopsy.
+Lawton animal welfare took custody of the dog.
 Police said the child had been around the dog before without any problems.
-The pit bull continued to act aggressively when police arrived.
-Officers shot the animal to death on scene.
-The child was taken to the Medical Examiner's Office for an autopsy.
-In a double tragedy, Jordan's father, Charles Anthony Tyson, was murdered in October 2012, just 8-months after Jordan was born.
-Tyson was beaten and shot to death on the front porch of his Lawton home.
-Jose Villanueva was later convicted of first-degree murder in connection to his death and sentenced to life in prison. [source citations]
+In a double tragedy, Jordan's father, Charles Anthony Tyson, was murdered in October 2012, just 8-months after Jordan was born. [source citations]

 Date of death: June 28, 2015 Chained: No